 ▶︎ Communication & Training - It is important to provide staff with regular updates and seek feedback on issues around returning to work.
 Employers must ensure that new information, policies, procedures and processes about COVID-19 are communicated clearly to workers and that processes are being followed.
 Employers must also provide instruction and training to workers on things they need to do to help manage the risk of COVID-19 spreading in the workplace.

 ▶︎ Reporting COVID-19 exposure - What is the employee’s obligation to report an exposure to COVID-19 or a close contact?
 Your WHS policy should include a requirement for employees to report COVID-19 exposure.
-In addition, employers must notify the WHS authority in your jurisdiction when you become aware a worker has received a confirmed COVID-19 diagnosis.
-Read 4 important WorkSafe compliance reminders >
+Do you need to notify the WHS authority in your jurisdiction when you become aware a worker has received a confirmed COVID-19 diagnosis?

 ▶︎ Contact Tracing - What form of contact tracing are you implementing in your workplace?
 Do you have a QR code check-in system?
-While you cannot legally require your employees to use the COVIDSafe App, you should encourage all employees to download and use it, reiterating that they are obliged to advise their employer immediately if they have any exposure to COVID-19.
+A reminder that employees are obliged to advise their employer immediately if they have any exposure to COVID-19.

 When your business or organisation is ready to welcome staff back, WorkPlacePLUS is here to help.
 For support in implementing workplace changes and effective internal controls, please contact us today.